httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Enforcing Application Requirements {#verify-requirements}

 The verification requirements specified in this document are intended as a baseline set of restrictions that are generally applicable to all use cases.
 Applications using HTTP Message Signatures MAY impose requirements above and beyond those specified by this document, as appropriate for their use case.

 Some non-normative examples of additional requirements an application might define are:

-- Requiring a specific set of header fields to be signed (e.g., `Authorization`, `Digest`).
+- Requiring a specific set of header fields to be signed (e.g., Authorization, Digest).
 - Enforcing a maximum signature age from the time of the `created` time stamp.
 - Rejection of signatures past the expiration time in the `expires` time stamp.
 Note that the expiration time is a hint from the signer and that a verifier can always reject a signature ahead of its expiration time.
 - Prohibition of certain signature metadata parameters, such as runtime algorithm signaling with the `alg` parameter when the algorithm is determined from the key information.